DylM0nster22/1lb-vertical-spinner/README.md

 # Hack-club-battlebot
-Its going to be called kit
+Its going to be called kitt